 There are five metatarsal bones, each of which travels out to a toe in the foot.
 The metatarsals connect with the tarsal bones in the rear of the foot and the phalanges (toes) in the front of the foot.

-There are several kinds of metatarsal fractures, including stress fractures as well as more acute, and possibly multiple fractures of any of the five metatarsals.
+There are several kinds of metatarsal fractures, including stress fractures, more acute fractures, and possibly multiple fractures of any of the five metatarsals.

 Stress fractures (hairline breaks) are common in the metatarsals.
-They are usually caused by repetitive stress, such as with a new military recruit who has a sudden increase in his/her need to march.
-Other metatarsal fractures typically result from a direct blow to the foot, resulting from a trauma such as a fall from a height.
+They are usually caused by repetitive stress such as with a new military recruit who has a sudden increase in his/her need to march.
+Other metatarsal fractures typically result from a direct blow to the foot, resulting from a trauma such as a fall from an elevated height.